 - Did it begin suddenly?

-- Is there a sequence of separate occurrences (episodes)?
+- Is there a sequence of separate occurrences?
 How long does each last, and does each episode have a similar pattern?

 - Has the breathing difficulty worsened recently?

-- Does the amount of breathing difficulty change (variable over hours)?
+- Does the amount of breathing difficulty change over time?